apmiller108/beatbrain/PROJECT.md

 - [x] Setup playwright
 - [x] Write basic test to verify the database connection modal is presented

-## TODOs for Feature: Settings Foundation (Phase 2)
-### DONE: Move existing components to Settings view
-- [x] Relocate SystemInformation component from main view to SettingsView.jsx
-- [x] Relocate MixxxDatabaseStatus component from main view to SettingsView.jsx
-### TODO: Implement API key management in Settings
-- [ ] Add secure storage for Anthropic API key using Electron’s safeStorage API
-- [ ] Create input field with validation for API key entry
-- [ ] Add connection testing to verify API key validity
-- [ ] Ensure no plaintext storage of API credentials
-### TODO: Write tests for setting feature
-- [ ] end to end test

 ## TODOs continue e2e testing
 ### DONE: figure out how to seed the appDatabase with user preferences and settings
 ### DONE: Cache sqlite3 builds
-### TODO: write e2e test for configuring the mixxx database
+### DONE: write e2e test for configuring the mixxx database

-## TODOs for Feature: Playlist generation (Phase 1)
+## TODOs for Feature: Playlist generation (Phase 1: Basic UI)
-### TODO: build module to making requests to Anthropic's claude.
-Add @anthropic-ai/sdk npm package
-- [ ] Make request with list of tracks fetched from the Mixxx database
-- [ ] Include a system message for instructing LLM to generate smart playlists
-- [ ] Include the user's custom free text instructions
-- [ ] Instruct LLM to return a sequence of tracks by track ID.
-### TODO: persist playlist in app database
-Note, this app might one day support Rekordbox libraries.
-We might want to consider that now when creating the schema.
-The app might need to know when a playlist was create for Mixxx vs Rekordbox
-- [ ] create playlists table
-- [ ] create playlists tracks table
-- [ ] Store the LLM response as playlist
+Build interface that allows users to filter the library to a subset of tracks that should be considered for smart playlist generation.
+The parametes will be used to perform a query against the Mixxx dabatase.
 ### TODO: Implement fields for user to filter tracks eligible for playlist creation
 Note this filtering should be built in such a way that it can be resued in the playlists view.
 Also these filter criteria are multiselect for which a "tag" based UX might be appropriate.
 Given there could be many options per filter criteria, a type ahead UX would be nice.
 The filter criteria will be used to perform a database query to retrieve tracks to be passed to the LLM for playlist generation.
+- [ ] field: number of tracks for playlist (min: 1, max: number of tracks in library)
 - [ ] Filter by genres
 - [ ] Filter by crates
 - [ ] Filter by Groups